qayyumu/DS_Cplus/README.md

 ## graph.cpp

-Undirected graph using manual adjacency lists: a linked list of nodes, each with a linked list of edges.
+Undirected graph using manual adjacency lists: a linked list of vertices, each with a linked list of edges.
+Uses `std::queue` for BFS.

 ### Structures